What is Child Pornography?

-- Summary offence: Mandatory minimum punishment of 6 months imprisonment and not exceeding 2 years less a day.
+- Summary: Mandatory minimum punishment of 6 months imprisonment, not exceeding 2 years less a day;

 For making or distributing child pornography, you can expect:

-- Indictable offence: Mandatory minimum punishment of 1-year imprisonment and not exceeding 14 years.
+- Indictable: Mandatory minimum punishment of 1-year imprisonment, not exceeding 14 years.

 There are a number of aggravating factors that will increase the amount and likelihood of jail time: